top of page

 About My Approach

-Together, we might explore what sits beneath your anxiety, how it connects with your experiences and beliefs, and what helps you feel more settled in the present.
+We might explore what sits beneath your anxiety, how it connects with your experiences and beliefs, and what helps you feel more settled in the present.
+Over time, many clients find they can approach life—and the idea of death—with greater peace, clarity, and acceptance.

 If this resonates with you, you’re warmly invited to get in touch to find out how we might work together.
 You can reach me through the contact page or learn more about my counselling approach at Sakaura Pathways.